librairy/doc/resources.md

 ![paper](https://dl.dropboxusercontent.com/u/299257/librairy/figures/paper-to-resources.png)

-A `document` describes a file not the content.
-It may aggregate more `documents` as far as contains new files inside.
+A `document` describes a file not its content.
+It may aggregate more `documents` as far as contains more files inside.
 Instead, an `item` is an abstract entity describing the content of a `document`.
 It only contains one kind of data (e.g. text, image, workflow, etc) retrieved from a `document`.